The Cougar Classic at the University of Houston

 Other Debate Pet Peaves

-Evidence sharing.
+Evidence sharing in evidenciary debate formats.
 Have your evidence ready to share.
 If someone calls for a card, it's not acceptable for you to not have it or for it to take a lifetime to track the card down.

 Please feel free to ask me more in-person about anything I've written here or about anything I didn't cover!